Policy 4.16

 Part 1.
 Purpose

-The purpose of the Last Date of Attendance (LDA) policy is to appropriately assess financial and academic liability for students, ensure good stewardship of financial aid funds and limit financial and academic liability for the College and its students.
+The purpose of the Last Date of Attendance (LDA) policy and its supporting procedure (College Procedure 4.16.01) is to appropriately assess financial and academic liability for students, ensure good stewardship of financial aid funds, and limit financial and academic liability for the College and its students.

 Part 2.
 Responsibility

-Instructors - As outlined in Minneapolis College Policy 3.10, Faculty Expectations, instructors are required to report the last date of attendance for each student who stops attending or who never attends a course.
-This enables the College to comply with Federal financial aid regulations requiring the college to determine the percent of aid earned by a student based on the amount of time spent in attendance.
+As outlined in Minneapolis College Policy 3.10, Faculty Expectations, faculty/instructors are required to report the last date of attendance for each student who stops attending or who never attends a course.
+This enables the College to comply with federal financial aid regulations requiring the College to determine the percentage of aid earned by a student based on the amount of time spent in attendance.

-College - An administrative withdraw will activate an evaluation of a student's financial aid and may result in repayment as stated in the Minneapolis College Policy 4.08, Financial Aid.
+An administrative withdrawal will activate an evaluation of a student's financial aid and may result in repayment as stated in the Minneapolis College Policy 4.08, Financial Aid.

 Part 3.
 Definition of Attendance